swindon-rs/swindon/docs/config/main.rst

    you should bump up a file descriptor limit to something larger than this value + number of potential proxy/backend connections.

+   Note: currently max-connections is obeyed per each listening address separately.
+We're considering to change this behavior in future.

 .. opt:: pipeline-depth

    (default ``2``) Accept maximum N in-flight requests for each HTTP